-What this article does not tell you is your individual file size is 5 MB and number of maximum rollover file is 4.
+What this article does not tell you is your individual file size is 5 MB and the number of maximum rollover files is 4.
 Meaning you will only get 20 MB of data.
 Once that limit is reached your older data is lost and there is no way to recover.

 Check which extended event sessions are configured and running in your SQL Server.

 SELECT name, event_retention_mode_desc, max_dispatch_latency, max_memory, track_causality, isRunning= CASE startup_state WHEN 0 THEN 'No' WHEN 1 THEN 'Yes' END FROM sys.server_event_sessions GO